-3.9 For the purposes of this document, the concept of 'community' is wider than the people who live within the borough boundaries.
+3.8 For the purposes of this document, the concept of 'community' is wider than the people who live within the borough boundaries.
 In developing policy on land use and development, it is important to have the involvement of a wide range of groups and individuals, who have an interest in how the borough is developed.
-In addition to the general consultation bodies referred to above, government has also identified 'specific consultation bodies'.